DevMountain/react-2-afternoon/README.md

 }
 ```

-In this `save` method we will want to use the `prototypes` on the `Employee` class to update our values.
+In this `save` method, we will want to use the `prototypes` on the `Employee` class to update our values.
 Since there are only three properties to update let's just call all three update methods regardless of which one has changed.
 It would be more code to check which one to update.

 ```js
 save() {